-2. Related Work
+2. Related work

-There has been several efforts to develop RSS based location systems.
-Several pattern classification and machine learning methods e.g. bayesian classification and filtering[21], k-nearest neighbors[18],[20], GPS like triangulation[19] and kalman filtering[26] have been employed for this purpose.
+There have been several efforts to develop RSS based location systems.
+Several pattern classification and machine learning methods, e.g. Bayesian classification and filtering [21], k-Nearest neighbors [4,25], GPS like triangulation [29] and Kalman filtering [12] have been employed for this purpose.

-Nearest Neighbors based pattern recognition technique and its derivatives have been used in pioneer works on RSS based location estimation.
-Microsoft's RADAR system reported 2.65 meter distance error[18].
-K. Pehlavan et al. used K-Nearest Neighbors and achieved 2.8 meter distance error[20].
-Nearest Neighbor and its variants require a database of sample RSS readings at the estimation time for pattern matching.
+Nearest neighbors based pattern recognition technique and its derivatives have been used in pioneer works on RSS based location estimation.
+Microsoft's RADAR system reported 2.65 m distance error [4].
+Pehlavan et al. [25] used k-nearest neighbors and achieved 2.8 m distance error.
+Nearest neighbor and its variants require a database of sample RSS readings at the estimation time for pattern matching.
 As the area and number of target locations grow, the size of the database dramatically increases prohibiting sufficient scalability.

 Some research works have also employed GPS like triangulation method for location estimation.
-Asim et al achieved 4.5 meter location estimation error in a target area of 60 square meters[19].
+Asim et al. achieved 4.5 m location estimation error in a target area of 60 m2 [29].
 Triangulation methods work on the assumption that signal strength decays only as function of distance of receiver device from sender access points.
-Nevertheless signal strength decay is a function of several factors of the indoor environments which undermine the validity of this assumption.
+Nevertheless, signal strength decay is a function of several factors of the indoor environments which undermine the validity of this assumption.

 Probabilistic approaches like Bayesian networks have also been employed for such systems but are computationally exhaustive and difficult to scale.
-Andrew et al reported 1.5 meter average distance error but only for 30 square meter area test bed [21].
-As the area and number of target locations and wireless access points increase, the complexity of bayesian structures grow and become computationally expensive.
+Ladd et al. [21] reported 1.5 m average distance error, but, only for 30 m2 area test bed.
+As the area and number of target locations and wireless access points increase, the complexity of Bayesian structures grow and become computationally expensive.